What is your pricing?

 Do you do weddings?
 I love your style but your website seems so different from the other wedding photographers we have been looking at.

-If you are a Bride or Groom expecting to see your typical wedding website, your first impression is "Are you a wedding photographer, or What kind of photographer are you?"
-As you navigate my pages and portfolios, you quickly find that I work on a variety of assignments including events, environmental portraiture, corporate and product photography, fine art photography, etc... and of course, Weddings and Events!
-Weddings of various sizes and types make up over 50% of my business.
-My wedding clients are nearly always looking for a very special experience.
-They want a versatile artist who will paint their day in photographs like few can; A very journalistic or documentary style filled with emotional moments, vibrant colors, and natural artistic expression.
-That is probably why I get hired by a lot of professional and serious amateur photographers for their weddings and events.
+If you are a Bride or Groom expecting to see your typical wedding website, your first impression may be "Is he a wedding photographer?"
+As you navigate my website, you quickly find that I work on a variety of assignments including events, environmental portraiture, corporate and product photography, fine art photography, etc... and of course, Weddings and Events!
+Weddings and events of various sizes and types make up the majority of my business on average.
+I find that the wedding clients that hire me are nearly always looking for a very special and unique experience.
+They want a versatile "artist" who will paint their day in photographs like few can; A very journalistic or documentary style filled with emotional moments, vibrant colors, and natural artistic expression.
+That is probably why I also get hired by a lot of professional and avid photographers for their weddings and events.
 Clients also want a personality that will resonate with them and their guests.
 My wedding clients can envision their day in pictures through my wedding portfolio as well as my other works because my style is consistent regardless of the assignment.

 Do you do all the photography and editing or do you work with a second photographer as well?